gauravfs-14/adaptly/docs/docs/api/types.md

 ---
-layout: default
-title: Types API
-description: TypeScript interfaces and types
-render_with_liquid: false
+sidebar_position: 9
 ---

+# Types API

+TypeScript interfaces and types

 This document provides comprehensive type definitions for Adaptly's TypeScript interfaces and types.